tsara27/my_website/_posts/2019-12-31-Adding-Custom-Rake-Task-Using-Capistrano.md

 These are few steps that I follow to achieve it.

-#### 1. Make sure the rake task that you want to run is ready on the production server.
+#### 1. Make sure the rake task that you want to run is ready on the production server

 You have to deploy the rake task that you want to run from your local CLI before creating the capistrano task that runs rake task.

-#### 2. Create a Capistrano task that is used to run rake from the CLI.
+#### 2. Create a Capistrano task that is used to run rake from the CLI

 I am using Capistrano version **3.10**.
 If I see `Capfile` after I setup capistrano, I'll see that there is a line that defines Capistrano loads custom task from `lib/capistrano/tasks/` folder.